DanielBarie/FritzingBuild/README.md

 So I decided to try this with a newer release of Ubuntu, here we go.

+# Alternatives?
+I went for Ubuntu because of the LTS release and because I wrongly assumed having an easier build process.
+Boy, was I mistaken.
+When focusing on LTS, we might as well take Debian Bookworm (five years from mid 2023 on).

 # How ?
 We'll set up a sufficiently beefy VM and get going in there.
 No containerized building.